oncodash/ontoweaver/docs/sections/mapping_api.TPL.rst

 - ``lower``: change all letters to lowercase,
 - ``upper``: change all letters to uppercase,
-- ``capitalize``: change the first letter to uppercase,
+- ``capitalize``: change the first letter of each (regular space-separated) word to uppercase,
-- ``lower_capitalize``: change all letters to lowercase, then the first letter to uppercase.
+- ``lower_capitalize``: change all letters to lowercase, then the first letter of each (regular space-separated) word to uppercase;
+  e.g. "John DOE" -> "John Doe".

 Symmetric relations